jmkao/obs-midi-ui/README.md

 Visit the [online SPA](https://aniclover.com/obs-html-control/) in your browser.

-Please read the [wiki](https://github.com/jmkao/obs-midi-ui/wiki) for the nuances between the difference versions.
+Please read the [wiki](https://github.com/jmkao/obs-midi-ui/wiki) for the nuances between the different versions.